Irogerd/3d_reconstruction/README.md

 # 3d_reconstruction

-Some functions for the reconstruction of 3D functions using probabilisic approach.
-Data preparation, Radon transform matrix calculation, projections calculations are implemented using Matlab.
-MAP estimation is implemented using Python.
+Some functions for the reconstruction of 3D functions p=f(x,y,z) from its plane integration (formally, Radon transform application) vaules using probabilisic approach.
+Data preparation, Radon transform matrix calculation, projections calculations (forward problem) are implemented using MATLAB.
+MAP estimation (inverse problem) is implemented using Python.

 ## Matlab dependencies
 - [The ASTRA Toolbox](https://www.astra-toolbox.com/)